LEARNAcademy/syllabus/capstone/project-details.md

 - Discuss actions items for tomorrow

 4:30 - Afternoon standup with the class
-- Product manager shares the overall status of your app.
+- Product: What did your team do today that got your application closer to the requirements of the project?
-- Design manager shares the current status of the user experience.
+- Design: What did your team do today that increased your user's experience?

 4:45 - Check out with the class
 ```